strikeraryu/query_police/README.md

     "ALL": {
       "impact": "negative",
       "message": "Entire $table table is scanned to find matching rows, you have $amount_possible_keys possible keys to use.", "suggestion": "Use index here.
-You can use index from possible key: $possible_keys or add new one to $table table as per the requirements."
+You can use index from possible key: $possible_keys or add new one to $table table as per the requirements.", "score": {
+        "value": 200,
+        "type": "base"
       }
     }
+}
 ```
-For above rule dynamic message will be generated as-
+For the above rule, dynamic message will be generated as-
 ```
 Entire users table is scanned to find matching rows, you have 1 possible keys to use
 ```
-For above rule dynamic suggestion will be generated as-
+For the above rule, dynamic suggestion will be generated as-
 ```
 Use index here.
 You can use index from possible key: ["PRIMARY", "user_email"] or add new one to users table as per the requirements.
 ```